sagemath/trac_to_gh/Issue 6167.md

 # Issue 6167: [with patch; needs review] add the very useful sloane sequence A000008 (ways of making change for n cents)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6167

 Original creator: was